What is the initial registration fee for my physician license?

 Can my physician licensure application be expedited?

-Physician applicants who agree to treat Medicare and Medicaid patients, practice in a medically underserved area, a health professional shortage area, or a rural area may be eligible for expedited handling.
+- Physician applicants who agree to practice in a medically underserved area, a health professional shortage area, or a rural area;

 How many attempts can a physician have on the licensing exams and still be eligible?